aloksrivastava7/aloksrivastava7/README.md

 # Hello everyone 👋 This is Alok Srivastava
 ### Student || Developer
-I'm a Pre-Final year student working on my technical and professional skills and trying to secure a responsible career opportunity in a reputed organization to fully utilize my training and skills, while making a significant contribution to the success of the organization.
-I'm good at problem solving with a good idea of Data Structures and Algorithms.
-I'm driven with the ability of absorbing technical knowledge quickly.
-I'm an active listener and enjoy working in a team environment.
+I was born and raised up in Prayagraj, India.
+I'm in the final year of my graduation.
+Currently I'm trying to enhance both my technical and professional skills as much as possible in order to secure a responsible career opportunity.
+I'm detail-oriented and someone who always looks for doing things in a creative way.

 ## Skills and Experience

-* 💻 Web Developer / Java
+* 💻 Front-end Developer / Java
-* 🏏⚽ Sports
-* 📷 Photography

 ## Find me on ......